-For more information about dynamic evidence, see the Configuring dynamic evidence related link.
 For more information about data mapping, see the Configuring with the data mapping editor related link.
 For more information about sharing evidence, see the Sharing evidence with the evidence broker related link.

-Configuring dynamic evidence

-Configuring with the Data Mapping Editor

-Sharing evidence with the evidence broker
+Configuring with the Data Mapping Editor Sharing evidence with the evidence broker